Overview

 Variants:

-• take ⇒ when count is provided as type. ::type is needed to access the result type
+is needed to access the result type -

 Miscellaneous